mikecalvo/mikecalvo.github.io/msse/notes/grails_intro/index.md

 - Don't check in generated files
 - .gitignore file will allow output files to be ignored
 - Github will create a default Grails .gitignore file for you
+- create-app creates a good default for you

 ---